Dr Zoë Boughton

 I completed my BA Hons in French (First Class), MA Linguistics and PhD in French at Newcastle University.
 My doctoral research focused on sociolinguistic variation in the phonology of metropolitan French.
 I was appointed Lecturer in French at Exeter in 2001, and Senior Lecturer in 2006.
-I have served in a variety of administrative and leadership roles over the years, including Programme Director in French, Deputy Director of Education in Modern Languages, and Chair of the Ethics Committee in the College of Humanities.
+I have served in a variety of administrative and leadership roles over the years, including Programme Director in French, Deputy Director of Education in Modern Languages, and Chair of the Ethics Committee in the erstwhile College of Humanities.
 From 2020 to 2023, I was Assessment Officer for Languages, Cultures and Visual Studies, incorporating Art History & Visual Culture and the Language Centre.
 Beyond Exeter, I have acted as external examiner on BA French and Modern Languages programmes at Newcastle and at Queen's University, Belfast, and have examined PhDs for QUB and the University of Melbourne.
-I am a past member of the editorial board of the Journal of French Language Studies (Cambridge University Press).
+I am a past member of the editorial board of the Journal of French Language Studies (Cambridge University Press) and a current member of the editorial board of French Studies (Oxford University Press).